 Phase 3 roadmap protocols released for all Irish golf clubs

-Phase 3 of the government's roadmap to reopening society is expected to commence on June 29 and the GUI and ILGU have published new guidelines for golf clubs to come into effect from that date.
+Phase 3 of the government's roadmap to reopening society is expected to commence next Monday, June 29 and the GUI and ILGU have published new guidelines for golf clubs to come into effect from that date.

 The big changes to current arrangement will be: